sam-andaluri/monitoring-workshop/exercises/1-exporter/README.md

    app_active_sessions 45.0
    ```

-4. Run it multiple times to see the value change every 5 seconds.
+4. Run curl command multiple times to see the value change every 5 seconds.

 ## Expected Output
 - The `/metrics` endpoint should expose the `app_active_sessions` metric